I am only going to talk about one commonly proposed solution to the excessive

 it wouldn't even increase the FPS by a single frame.

-If your program was a long chain of if else
+If your program was a long chain of if else statements in a loop, then sure,

 but most of your program's time isn't going to be in evaluating if